cam-vanorman/vanorman.co/readme.md

 ./vendor/bin/jigsaw build
 ```

-This starter template includes samples of common page types, and comes pre-configured with:
+This template comes pre-configured with:

 - A fully responsive navigation bar
 - [Tailwind CSS](https://tailwindcss.com/), a utility CSS framework that allows you to customize your design without touching a line of CSS